Today, a website owner friend in the group reported that after upgrading to WordPress 5.3, when publishing a post, they were prompted:

 The occurrence of this problem

-This issue usually appears with the Gutenberg editor; it may be that a plugin you installed has compatibility issues with the Gutenberg editor.
-Simply disable the Gutenberg editor and test again.
+This issue usually occurs with the Gutenberg editor.
+It might be that a plugin you installed has compatibility issues with the Gutenberg editor.
+Simply disabling the Gutenberg editor and testing again should work.
 Disabling method:

-If you use the browser's F12 feature to inspect resources when publishing a post, you will find that WP REST API reports an error.
-At this time, you can try disabling WP REST API to test if it works normally.
-To disable WP REST API, you can install the following plugin.
+If you use the browser's F12 feature to inspect resources when publishing a post, you will find that the WP REST API reports an error.
+At this point, you can try disabling the WP REST API to test if it works normally.
+To disable the WP REST API, you can install the following plugin.

-The user who reported this issue to Naiba finally found through testing that it was a bug in the system image.
+The netizen who reported this problem to Naiba finally found through testing that it was a bug in the system image.
 Reinstalling the website environment with a different system image and then installing the website resolved it.
 It should be caused by a component in the system image being incompatible with the new version of WordPress.
-For technical novices, it's more troublesome to figure out the exact problem, so it's faster to just change the image.
+For technical novices, figuring out the exact problem is quite troublesome, so directly changing the image is a faster solution.

-Indirectly solve the problem by inserting via Media Library
+Indirectly solve the problem by inserting through the Media Library

-Some users have reported that if your WordPress upload file prompts
+Some netizens have reported that if your WordPress file upload prompts

 Media Libraryinterface, click the

-Upload buttonto upload.
-Do not directly click the upload button in the Post interface
+upload buttonto upload.
+Do not directly click the upload button in the post interface to

-If neither of the above common situations applies to you, you can also use the following methods to diagnose and troubleshoot the issue.
+If neither of the two common situations above matches what you encountered, you can also use the following methods to diagnose and detect the problem.

 - Disable all plugins and switch themes to try